-The Gower Peninsula was the UK’s first ever designated Area of Outstanding Natural Beauty, and with good reason – it’s simply stunning.
+The Gower Peninsula was the UK’s first-ever designated Area of Outstanding Natural Beauty, and with good reason – it’s simply stunning.
 Take the family on the intrepid journey across to Worm’s Head, an island that can only be reached during the two-and-a-half hours either side of low tide, and admire sweeping views over Rhossili Bay.
 Kids will love scrambling over the rocks and bouncing over the super-spongy grass, listening out for seals singing in the waters below.
 Not low tide?
 Take the National Trust’s ‘serpents, seascapes and shipwrecks’ walk and admire the Worm from the mainland.

 3. High speed thrills: RIB Ride, Anglesey, North Wales

-Anyone over the age of four can bound along the waves on a RIB Ride around Anglesey, with an enticing array of adventures available: ‘Bridges and Swellies’ takes in shipwrecks and whirlpools, ‘Puffins and Seals’ is self-explanatory and is a must for wildlife lovers.
+Anyone over the age of four can bound along the waves on a RIB Ride around Anglesey, with an enticing array of adventures available: ‘Bridges and Swellies’ takes in shipwrecks and whirlpools, while ‘Puffins and Seals’ is self-explanatory and is a must for wildlife lovers.
 ‘Castles and Islands’ shows off Caernarfon Castle and the ‘Around Anglesey Adventure’ lets you design your very own route.

 4. Touch the past: Fossil hunting, Llantwit Major, South Wales

-Llantwit Major is said to be the best place in Wales to find Jurassic fossils, so take mini explorers down there to spot gastropods, corals, and echinoids (or sea urchins), many of which are as large as tennis balls.
+Llantwit Major is said to be the best place in Wales to find Jurassic fossils, so take mini explorers down there to spot gastropods, corals and echinoids (or sea urchins), many of which are as large as tennis balls.
 The fossils can be found in abundance in the rocks along the foreshore.
 Penarth, just outside Cardiff, is another popular spot for those on a fossil-finding mission.

 5. Don't look down!
 Morfa Bay Abseiling, Carmarthenshire, South West Wales

 Morfa Bay Adventure offers an exciting range of coastal activities, like body boarding and sea kayaking.
 But how about seeing the coastline from a new angle?
-The company offers expert tuition in abseiling, with beginners starting on walls just 2 metres high and moving onto the 9 metre limestone tower when ready.
+The company offers expert tuition in abseiling, with beginners starting on walls just two metres high and moving onto the nine metre limestone tower when ready.
 Feeling really brave?
 Those who’ve mastered this can head out for the ultimate abseiling session, spending a day on a coastal crag in Pembrokeshire or the Gower Peninsula.
 Maybe one to leave the kids to enjoy by themselves..?!

 6. Sounds in the sand: Porthor (the Whistling Sands), Llŷn Peninsula, North Wales